ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 * Profitability of the industry has grown consistently since the 1980s

 * Top studios like Universal, Warner Bros, and Disney dominate overall profits

+* Genres like Drama, Biography, and Mystery generally have longer runtimes (110–130+ minutes), while Animation, Family, and Horror films are shorter (85–100 minutes).

 * High budgets ≠ high ROI — profitability depends various aspects like genre & timing